-When the Jeep Grand Cherokee WJ was rolled out in 1999, it looked similar to its predecessor, the Grand Cherokee ZJ.
+When the Jeep Grand Cherokee WJ was rolled out in 1999, it looked similar to its predecessor, the Jeep Grand Cherokee ZJ.
 In fact, it was almost all new.
 It was also a very adept off-highway machine.
 Hidden beneath its sexy exterior and luxurious interior was a pair of good 'ol solid axles and a simple, flexy coil-spring suspension.
 The WJ was such a well-heeled, capable vehicle that it earned our Four Wheeler of the Year award in 1999 and again in 2002.

 Nowadays WJs are plentiful, inexpensive, and truly great builders.
 Part of the WJ's beauty is that with just simple, low-buck modifications, they can be transformed into an even more outstanding trail machine.
 Recently, we did just that.

-We traveled to Rough Country Suspension in Dyersburg, Tennessee, where we installed their 4-inch X-Series suspension kit under a bone-stock 2000 WJ.
+We traveled to Rough Country Suspension in Dyersburg, Tennessee, where we installed their 4-inch X-Series suspension kit under a bone-stock 2000 Jeep Grand Cherokee WJ.
 Rough Country offers three different kits for the WJ.
 They offer a 2-inch-lift entry-level spacer kit with shocks as well as two complete 4-inch lift kits.
-We installed the top-of-the-line 4-inch kit that includes Rough Country's X-Flex fully rebuildable control arms.
+We installed the top-of-the-line 4-inch kit that includes the Rough Country X-Flex fully rebuildable control arms.
 This kit replaces the factory coil springs with new springs to lift the vehicle and it includes an adjustable track bar, sway bar quick disconnects, transmission crossmember spacers, rear upper control arm drop bracket, rear sway bar brackets, rear shock relocation kit, and application-valved Performance 2.2 Series shocks.
 This kit is recommended for up to 265/75 (31-inch) tires.

 Follow along as we show you the components of the Rough Country kit and how they install.